 13. Use Attractive Colors

 Gone are the days of the boring aluminum-colored carports.
-Modern steel versions are available in many different colors, which you can select for the roof, trim, sides, and even a classy two-tone on horizontal siding.
-Since all of the colors are directly baked onto the steel metal sheets, you don’t have to worry about peeling paint.
+Modern steel carport versions are available in many different colors, which you can select for the carport roof, trim, sides, and even a classy two-tone on horizontal siding.
+Since all of the colors are directly baked onto the steel carport metal sheets, you don’t have to worry about peeling paint.

 14. Build a Carport-Garage Hybrid

 Maybe you already have a garage but it’s not enough space for your vehicles.
 In this case, consider a hybrid carport structure.
 Create the best of both worlds by installing an awning or extending the garage roof to create a shade area for additional parking.
+Or, consider adding a new carport for additional vehicle storage and to provide more covered space for parking in front of or next to your garage.
+A double carport is a great option to accommodate multiple vehicles.

 15. Design a Porte-Cochère Style Carport